MakieOrg/Makie.jl/docs/examples/blocks/axis.md

 You can set `subtitlefont`, `subtitlefontsize` and `subtitlecolor` separately.
 The alignment of the subtitle follows that of the title.

+The gap between title and subtitle is set with `subtitlegap` and the gap between `Axis` and title or subtitle with `titlegap`.

 \begin{examplefigure}{svg = true}
 ```julia
 using CairoMakie